John Dillinger: Hiding in Chicago

-By July 1934, Dillinger had dropped completely out of sight, and the federal agents had no solid leads to follow.
-He had, in fact, drifted into Chicago where he went under the alias of Jimmy Lawrence, a petty criminal from Wisconsin who bore a close resemblance to Dillinger.
-Working as a clerk, Dillinger found that, in a large metropolis like Chicago, he was able to lead an anonymous existence for a while.
-What he did not realize was that the center of the federal agents' dragnet happened to be Chicago.
+By July 1934, Dillinger had absconded, and the federal agents did not have any information about his whereabouts.
+He had, in fact, gone to Chicago where he used the alias of Jimmy Lawrence, a petty criminal from Wisconsin who bore a close resemblance to Dillinger.
+Working as a clerk, Dillinger found that, in a large metropolis like Chicago, he was able to live an anonymous existence for a while.
+What he did not realize was that the federal agents' dragnet happened to be based at Chicago.
 When the authorities found Dillinger's blood-spattered getaway car on a Chicago side street, they were positive that he was in the city.